Connect with others who understand.

 HS is an inflammatory skin condition that causes lumps or nodules to form underneath the skin.
 These nodules can look like acne, pimples, blackheads, or cysts (fluid-filled bumps).
 Sometimes, the lumps go away on their own.

 Over time, HS nodules can grow and join together.
-They eventually form abscesses — or painful nodules filled with blood or pus.
+They eventually form abscesses — painful nodules filled with blood or pus.
 They can also burst and leak fluid.

 The underarms are a common site of HS symptoms.
 Painful lesions can form in the armpits, fill with blood or pus, and then leak.
 (CC BY-NC-ND 3.0 NZ/DermNet)